 Day 8: A day for acclimatisation.
 We trek up above camp to around 5,000 metres for views across to the Mera La and return to Tagnag.
 Camp.

-Day 12: Leaving our base camp we trek up onto the glacier and traverse to the Mera La on the watershed of the Hinku and Hongu valleys (5415m).
-We will make a camp here or below the pass on the Hongu side.
-Camp (c.5300m).
+Day 11: Leaving Khare we trek up onto the glacier and traverse to the Mera La on the watershed of the Hinku and Hongu valleys (5415m).
+We will make a camp here or below the pass on the Hongu side at approximately 5300 metres.

-Day 15: We make the technically easy ascent of Mera Peak (6476m).
+Day 13: We make the technically easy ascent of Mera Peak (6476m).
 The summit view includes 5 of the World's 6 highest mountains.
 After the summit we return to our camp on or just below the Mera La.

-Day 19: Scree slopes and an icefall are tackled to gain the Amphu Labtsa (5700m).
-We now descend fixed ropes to the Imja Glacier and trek to our base camp for Island Peak.
+Day 18: Scree slopes and an icefall are tackled to gain the Amphu Labtsa (5700m).
+We now descend fixed ropes to the Imja Glacier and trek to a camp in the Imja Valley.

 Day 20: A contingency day in case of delays to our schedule do far.
-May be used as a rest day or to split the ascent of Island Peak over two days with a high camp.
+This may be used to split the ascent of Island Peak over two days with a high camp.

 Day 21: An early start for the ascent of Island Peak at 6187m. / 20,299ft.
 After taking in the spectacular 360 panorama from the summit we descend to our base camp.